-- Raise or lower the front of the projector as necessary. - 3.
-Once the image is positioned where you want it, release the levers to lock the feet into position. - To fine-tune the height, rotate the feet clockwise to raise the projector and counterclockwise to lower it.
+- 3. Once the image is positioned where you want it, release the levers to lock the feet into position. - 4.
+To fine-tune the height, rotate the feet clockwise to raise the projector and counterclockwise to lower it.

 If the image shape is not square after adjusting its position, see the next section for a solution.